Qiyama (Nizari Isma'ilism): Significance in Nizārī Ismāʿīlism

 Qiyama in the Nizari Ismaili tradition symbolizes spiritual transformation.
 According to the Ismaili interpretation of sharīʿa (Islamic law) as possessing a distinct duality, the rational shari'a refers to civil legal mechanisms, including property laws, marriage laws, and laws against murder or theft; the imposed shari'a, meanwhile, concerns matters of religious law and ritual practice, including fasting, pilgrimage, and ablution.
 Upon the proclamation of qiyama, the rational shari'a remained in place as a central element of upholding lawful societal order.
 Then imposed shari'a, however, was transformed to reflect a more spiritual form of ibadat, further reflecting the Ismaili tradition's emphasis of the esoteric significance of shari'a, or the knowledge that the acts outlined within the imposed shari'a symbolize.
 In this regard, the imposed shari'a itself was not abrogated, but many of its elements were formally altered.
 Under qiyama, the ritual shari'a now reflected more esoteric interpretations and practices of the five pillars of Islam.
 Specific times of worship (including the five daily prayers), for example, were abolished in favor of a more esoteric form of salat, in which a believer was to assume a perpetual state of prayer by remembering God and obeying the Imam.
 Rather than physical fasting during Ramadan, the "true" fast was interpreted in an esoteric sense as the surrender of one's faculties to the command of God for the entire year.
 Similarly, the requirement of the ritual practice of Hajj was supplanted by the practice of an esoteric Hajj, in which a believer sought to abandon the perishable world for the sake of the eternal world.
 In this regard, qiyama signified the elevation of ritual worship to a more spiritual level, emphasizing the practice of the bāṭin, the esoteric dimension of the Ismaili tradition.

 The significance of qiyama also lies within its connection to the notion of the cycles of Prophecy and Imamah within the Ismaili tradition.
 Verse 7:54 of the Holy Qur'an makes mention of the "Six Days" of Creation, which, according to the taʾwīl (esoteric meaning) of the verse, refer to Six Cycles of Revelation, which are individually inaugurated by a major Prophet-Enunciator, or natiq.
 Each natiq composes the exoteric expression (tanzil) of divine guidance, and shari'a in their exoteric meaning.
-In the Ismaili tradition, the Imam, who serves as the legatee of Muhammad, teaches the ta'wil of divine guidance and shari'a to reveal its esoteric meaning.
-Following the time of Muhammad (the sixth Cycle of Prophecy, preceded by Adam, Noah, Abraham, Moses, and Jesus), the seventh Cycle was to begin when the Seventh Enunciator, known as the Qa'im al-Qiyamah, rises and reveals the ta'wil of all revelations, establishing justice on Earth.
+In the Ismaili tradition, the Imam, teaches the ta'wil of divine guidance and shari'a to reveal its esoteric meaning.
 The proclamation of qiyama by Imam Hasan 'Ala Zikhrihi's-Salam reflected this seventh Cycle, in which the Imam, representing the Qa'im or resurrector, formally instituted the period of resurrection.